Esra Erol (footballer): Club career

 Following a successful season in the Sakarya based Yenikent Güneşspor, the club extended Esra Erol's contract for one more season in July 2008, and tasked her with captain position.
 She captained Lüleburgaz Düvenciler Lisesispor and after its renaming Lüleburgaz 39 Spor.
 In August 2012, she transferred from Lüleburgaz 39 Spor, where she was also the team captain, to Konak Belediyespor.

 She played with Konak Belediyespor at the 2013–14 UEFA Women's Champions League in the qualification round matches in August 2013 and in the knockout stage matches in October 2013.

 For the 2015–16 season, she signed with Kireçburnu Spor, which was recently promoted to the Women's First League.

 In August 2016, she returned to her former club Konak Belediyespor, and played in three matches of the Group 9 of the 2016–17 UEFA Women's Champions League qualifying round, where she netted one goal.
 She capped in three games of the 2017–18 UEFA Women's Champions League qualifying round and scored one goal.

 Erol returned to Istanbul and signed with Ataşehir Belediyespor before the 2017–18 league champion club's participation at the 2018–19 UEFA Women's Champions League qualifying round.
 She played in all three matches of the qualification round.

 In the 2018–19 league season, she transferred to Beşiktaş J.K.
 She enjoyed the champion title of her team in the 2018–19 season.
-She took part at the 2019–20 UEFA Women's Champions League - Group 9 matches.
+She took part at the 2019–20 UEFA Women's Champions League – Group 9 matches.

+She transferred to Fatih Karagümrük in Istanbul in the 2023-24 Super League season.
+The next season, she moved to İzmir again, and joined Bornova Hitab.
+After the first half of the 2024-25 Super League season, she transferred to the Third League club Avcılar Cihangir in Istanbul.